 We aim to provide a happy, friendly and caring environment.
 We want our children to feel safe, secure and valued in an atmosphere which enables them to achieve their true potential.
 Through a broad, creative curriculum we unlock the potential of children and teach them to have a positive and respectful approach to all aspects of school life.
 We develop the children’s resilience to become independent learners and encourage them to be trustworthy, to take risks and learn from their mistakes.

 At Roe Green Infant School, our curriculum is also reflective of our multicultural community and incorporates aspects that best reflect what is unique to our school.
-The curriculum is carefully planned to ensure that children move on to the next stage of their education with the language, knowledge and experience that they require to show a broad and deep understanding of each subject.
+The curriculum is carefully planned to ensure that children move on to the next stage of their education with the language, skills, knowledge and experience that they require to show a broad and deep understanding of each subject.

 Our Creative Curriculum is a well-established part of our provision.
 Within this, children are given the opportunity to explore art, drama, movement, computing, and the world around them.
 This enables them to work outside the National Curriculum for a short period of time, to apply their learning and to enhance their creativity.
 Our Creative Curriculum is taught by subject specialist teachers and this allows the children to develop further their creative flair and independence.

 Our bespoke Kids’ Kitchen reflects our commitment to teaching children how to cook simple, healthy meals from scratch.
 The children learn all the basic skills of cooking, for example, hygiene maintenance, how to prepare food safely and the need for accuracy in measuring.
 These lessons start in Reception and continue through Year 1 and Year 2, incorporating elements of the maths, science and design and technology programmes of study within the curriculum.